 5. Create and distribute engaging employer branding content

-Once you define your EVP, candidate personas, and various candidate touchpoints, it is easy to identify and create the right type of content that attracts the right candidates.
+Once you define your EVP, candidate personas, and key touchpoints, it becomes much easier to create the right type of content that attracts the right candidates.

-Here are some ideas for engaging internal content that most candidates find useful:
+Here are some ideas for engaging internal content that candidates find useful:

-• Blog posts and webinars about your company events, workplace culture, company hiring process, leadership, career development opportunities, interesting company projects, employee success stories, benefits of working there, etc.
+• Blog posts and webinars about your company events, workplace culture, hiring process, leadership style, career growth, projects, employee stories, and benefits

 💡 Also learn about the importance of social recruitment to attract and hire the best talent out there!